Braves vs. Twins Player Props Betting Odds

 Acuna Stats

-- Acuna has recorded a base hit in eight straight games.
-In his last 10 games he is batting .293 with two doubles, two home runs, six walks and five RBI.
+- Acuna has hit safely in nine straight games.
+During his last 10 outings he is hitting .326 with two doubles, four home runs, five walks and six RBI.

 Acuna Recent Games